IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/resources/tutorials/developer-tutorials/privateData.md

 In this step, we will take you through the steps of creating a 2 org network.
 However, if you already have a 2 org network set up, feel free to use that instead.

-> Note: If you use your own network, add it as a collection in the collections.json file once the contract has been generated.

 1. Hover over the `FABRIC ENVIRONMENTS` panel on the left hand side of the screen and select the +.
 2. You will then be asked to `Select a method to add an environment`.
 Choose the `Create new from template` option.
 3. From the list of network configuration options, choose the `2 Org template (2 CAs, 2 peers, 1 channel)`.